square/in-app-payments-flutter-plugin/doc/reference.md

 ### CardPrepaidType

-The prepaid type of the credit card (for example, a Prepaid Gift Card). **Note**: This property is experimental and will always return `CardPrepaidType.unknown`
+The prepaid type of the credit card (for example, a Prepaid Gift Card). **Note**: This property is experimental and will always return `CardPrepaidType.unknown`.

 * `prepaid` - Prepaid card.
 * `notPrepaid` - Card that is not prepaid.
 * `unknown` - Unable to determine whether the card is prepaid or not.
+---

+### ApplePayPaymentType

+Type of the Apple Pay payment summary item.

+* `pendingPayment` - A summary item representing an estimated or unknown cost.
+* `finalPayment` - A summary item representing the known, final cost.

 ---

 ## ErrorCode